uduinc/faye-redis-node/README.markdown

     $ node spec/runner.js

-This engine does have some incompatibilities with the spec, and currently there are four known test failures:
+This engine does have some incompatibilities with the spec, and currently there are three known test failures:

-1. Redis engine destroyClient when the client has subscriptions stops the client receiving messages:
-2. Redis engine publish with a single wildcard delivers messages to matching subscriptions:
+1. Redis engine publish with a single wildcard delivers messages to matching subscriptions:
-3. Redis engine publish with a double wildcard delivers a unique copy of the message to each client:
+2. Redis engine publish with a double wildcard delivers a unique copy of the message to each client:
-4. Redis engine publish with a double wildcard delivers messages to matching subscriptions:
+3. Redis engine publish with a double wildcard delivers messages to matching subscriptions:

 ## License